cosmos/gaia/CONTRIBUTING.md

 - ensure pull branch is rebased on `main`
 - run `make test` and `make test_cli` to ensure that all tests pass
 - merge pull request

-### Release Procedure

-- Start on `main`
-- Create the release candidate branch `rc/v*` (going forward known as **RC**) and ensure it's protected against pushing from anyone except the release manager/coordinator
-  - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
-- On the `RC` branch, prepare a new version section in the `CHANGELOG.md` and kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks)
-- If errors are found during the simulation testing, commit the fixes to `main` and create a new `RC` branch (making sure to increment the `rcN`)
-- After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
-- Merge the release branch to `main` to incorporate the `CHANGELOG.md` updates
-- Delete the `RC` branches

-### Point Release Procedure

-At the moment, only a single major release will be supported, so all point releases will be based off of that release.

-- start on `vX.XX.X`
-- checkout a new branch `rcN/vX.X.X`
-- cherry pick the desired changes from `main`
-  - these changes should be small and NON-BREAKING (both API and state machine)
-- add entries to CHANGELOG.md and remove corresponding pending log entries
-- checkout a new branch `release/vX.X.X` based off of the previous release
-- create a PR merging `rcN/vX.X.X` into `release/vX.X.X`
-- run tests and simulations (noted in [Release Procedure](#release-procedure))
-- after tests and simulation have successfully completed, merge the `RC` branch into `release/vX.X.X`
-  - Make sure to delete the `RC` branch
-- create a PR into `main` containing ONLY the CHANGELOG.md updates
-- tag (use `git tag -a`) then push the tags (`git push --tags`)